Newsflash: Our offices will be closed on Monday, October 13th, in observance of Columbus Day.

 General Ledger

-Q: How do I set up sub-accounts in Phoenix General Ledger?
+Q: How do I set up sub-accounts in general ledger?

 Inventory